 Although internships are not a requirement for the major, students may wish to consider the internship program offered by the department or through the Experiential Learning unit of the University Career Center @ BSOS.
 Majors may receive up to six credits in SOCY386 when an internship/volunteer position is combined with an academic project.
-A prerequisite of 12 credit hours in Sociology coursework is required.
-Sociology internship credit does not count toward meeting requirements for the major.
+A prerequisite of 12 credit hours in sociology coursework is required.

 The Sociology Honors Program seeks to encourage and recognize superior scholarship by providing an opportunity for interested, capable, and energetic undergraduate students to engage in study in an area of the student's interest under the close supervision of a faculty mentor.
 The honors program is based upon tutorial study and independent research.

 Students who have an overall cumulative grade point average of at least 3.3, a cumulative average of 3.5 in sociology courses, and who have taken at least nine credits in sociology may apply.
 Transfer students with equivalent academic records at other accredited institutions are also eligible.
 Admission to the program will be based upon academic performance and the judgment of the Undergraduate Committee whether the applicant has sufficient maturity and interest to complete successfully the requirements for graduation with Honors.
 Further information on the honors program is available from the Sociology Undergraduate Office.